Anku5hk/Programmers_guide_to_Python/book.md

 1 + recur_sum(0) -> 0 = 1 # this is the last call, as the base case is hit, now the return calls are made
 '''
 ```
 * Recursion can be overwhelming even for intermediate programmers, recursion requires practice on well... recursion.
 [Here](https://web.stanford.edu/class/cs9/lectures/06/Recursion%20Problems.pdf) is list of some recursive problems.
-If you are not that familiar with recursion [here](https://www.youtube.com/watch?v=ngCos392W4w) is a nice video explanation and further you can also start practicing on online platforms like [leetcode](https://leetcode.com/tag/recursion/)/[hackerrank](https://www.hackerrank.com/domains/algorithms?filters%5Bsubdomains%5D%5B%5D=recursion).
+If you are not that familiar with recursion [here](https://www.youtube.com/watch?v=ngCos392W4w) is a nice video explanation.
 ### 6.6 Anonymous functions
 * Is a function that is defined without a name (without using *def* keyword in python).
 Anonymous function can be created using *lambda* keyword, it is a single line function.
 This function helps in reducing the line of code required for defining a short function.
 ```Python